Successful fertilisation of potato crops – DOMOGRAN® 45 ammonium sulphate fertiliser

 Thanks to its complex properties, DOMOGRAN® 45 supports optimum potato skin maturity and robustness.
 A more robust skin - thanks to calcium - provides the potato with a strong resistance to the Streptomyces scabies fungus (the cause of potato scabs).
 DOMOGRAN® 45 stimulates a very high availability of manganese as a result of its ammonium nutrition and slow nitrification.
 This helps you to minimise the risk of potato scab appearing, since manganese has a toxic effect on the actinobacterium streptomyces scabies.
 As such, calcium and manganese both guarantee the superiority of your potato crop.

-Optimum potato skin maturity
+Optimum potato skin maturity and robustness

 Practical tips and uses for DOMOGRAN® 45